ctrueden/ctrueden.github.io/_pages/deus/Saturday04.md

 __Why were they preparing for war?__
 *The general has become increasingly unstable over the past few years.
 His major goal is to protect Lupus from all threats.
 He heard that Canis was planning to launch a strike against them, and was planning to make the first move before they could get a chance.
 Now, the events of Percepi and Mercury have really driven him over the edge.
-*As for Canis, their leader, Mikhail Volokhov (named for a nihilist character from an [http://www.nationarchive.com/Summaries/v103i2666_10.htm|Ivan Goncharov novel], also has intelligence that Lupus is planning to launch a strike against them, and was planning to make the first move before Lupus could get a chance.
+*As for Canis, their leader, Mikhail Volokhov (named for a nihilist character from an [Ivan Goncharov novel](http://www.nationarchive.com/Summaries/v103i2666_10.htm), also has intelligence that Lupus is planning to launch a strike against them, and was planning to make the first move before Lupus could get a chance.
 *In actuality, both of these rumors were cunningly planted by the last living member of the Seven, Merlin (&quot;Lin&quot;) Huntington, who is hoping to rekindle old hatred and get revenge for what happened nearly 200 years ago.
 Unwittingly, he is a pawn of the Destroyer in that he is cosmically evil-aligned.

 __What is society on Lupus like?__